Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

 > [!Note] This step won't be required by customers once released.

-- Confirm the deployment by clicking on `Next` twice then `Submit`.

 [!NOTE]
 > On the latest firmware, a regression has been introduced.
-To work around it, you need to click on `Configure advanced Edge runtime settings` and replace the createOptions of the edgeHub with the following:
+To work around it, click on `Configure advanced Edge runtime settings` and replace the Create Options of the Edge Hub with the following:
 >
 ```terminal
  {